BusKill/usb-a-magnetic-breakaway/README.md

 # usb-a-magnetic-breakaway

 Design requirements for an open-source USB-A magnetic breakaway connector used in the BusKill laptop kill cord

+## CAD

+Directory contains CAD files for the magnetic breakway case if you want to edit the files. *(in development)*

+## Print files

+Directory contains 3D print files for the magnetic breakaway case. *(blocked by completion of CAD files)*

 ## Engineering drawings

 Directory contains engineering drawings for the magnets which you can provide to a manufacturer for the purpose of ordering the magnets for the magnetic breakway.

-## CAD
+## Magnet_and_PP_Vendor_List.ods

-Directory contains CAD filesmagnetic breakway case if you want to edit the files.
+File contains a list of manufacturers that sell magnets, pogo pins, and pogo receptors.

 ## Contributing